"Do you have any questions for me?"

 "What does success look like in this role at 6 months?"

-This is consistently rated as one of the strongest interview closing questions by hiring managers.
-It forces them to articulate expectations they may not have formalized yet.
 Their answer tells you whether the role is well-defined or if you will be building the playbook from scratch.
 Either way, it shows you are thinking about delivering results, not just landing the title.

 "What is the biggest challenge the team is facing right now?"